 The Effect of Hygroscopic Salts

 When hygroscopic salts remain dry, the particles are solid and dust-like.
 As relative humidity levels increase, the salts may humidify themselves with the available moisture and melt in the absorbed water.
-Types of salt that deliquesce include calcium, zinc, ammonium chloride, ammonium sulphate and ammonium nitrate.
+Types of salt that deliquesce include calcium, zinc, ammonium chloride, ammonium sulfate, and ammonium nitrate.

 Deliquescent salts attack metal in a plant as an electrolyte, leaving troughs and pits in the respective component.
 Depending on the salt’s composition, iron-sulfate or iron-chloride compounds may form along with hydroxides and iron oxides.
-As the layers of salt build up, corrosion progresses and the metal’s surface increases in temperature.
+As the layers of salt build-up, corrosion progresses and the metal’s surface increases in temperature.
 When this occurs, the salts aren’t able to absorb humidity as well.

 The corrosive effects of hygroscopic salts are generally the result of:

 - Turbine steam impurities